![]() |

 Telegraph Callsign: BX

 The earliest known standard drawing for a C&O structure was a little passenger station.
 It was dated 1881.
 An example of this type of building once stood in Cobham.
 In 1905 it was replaced by a new station.
 The original was dismantled and moved to Brackett’s farm by Matthew Maury Crebbs.
 There it was converted into a residence.
 The 1905 station was itself remodeled in 1909 (McChord, 1979).
 Cobham was the site of a test of an automatic train stop system in 1920.
 The system proved expensive, so the C&O discontinued it.
 The telegraph office at Cobham was discontinued in 1931.
-The 1937 Side Track Record shows that Cobham had a 1366' passing siding (track number 894) and a 1067' house track (track number 895).
+The 1937 Side Track Record showed that Cobham had a 1366' passing siding (track number 894) and a 1067' house track (track number 895).
 The passing siding was retired in 1943.
-Cobham had a station and an agent listed in 1948.
-As of 1963, Cobham still had its passenger station and house track and, across from the station, a water tank and pump house.
-The station was retired by the C&O in November of 1967*.
+Cobham had a depot and an agent listed in 1948.
+As of 1963, Cobham still had its passenger depot and house track and, across from the depot, a water tank and pump house.
+The depot was retired by the C&O in November of 1967*.
 The house track was retired in 1978.

 * - My copy of the valuation maps lists this retirement in March of 1968.

-Photos
+Photos |

 This store, called A. J. Bell’s, served Cobham for many years.
-(November, 2002 photo)
+(November, 2002 photo by Larry Z. Daily)

-Map
+Map |

 This map was prepared from U.S.G.S. topological maps, C&O track charts dated 1963, C&O Side Track Records dated 1937, a copy of the Side Track Records updated through the 1990’s, and C&O Valuation maps, also updated through the 1990’s.